tehrlich/tehrlich.github.io/_posts/2022-05-01-leadership.markdown

 ### Talent is Overrated
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/talentisoverrated.jpg" alt="Talent is Overrated">{: .align-right}[Penguin Publishing Group](https://www.amazon.com/Talent-Overrated-Separates-World-Class-Performers/dp/1591842948) – **Geoff Colvin.**

 "I'm just not that talented."
 I heard this *repeatedly* from students and parents alike.
 This book is a great resource for dispelling the myth that talent (and not focused effort) is the key to success.
-Colvin defines deliberate practice and its strategies.
-There is no doubt that this book could improve the practice strategies of any musician.
+Colvin defines deliberate practice and its role in rapid improvement.

 ### Atomic Habits
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/atomichabits.png" alt="Atomic Habits">{: .align-left}[Penguin Random House](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299) – **James Clear.**